voidspawner/void.lang/README.md

 text with space
 ```
 ```
-"text with space"
+'text with space'
 ```
 ```
-text\ with\ space
+'text with space
 ```

 </td>